 Yes, this is possible subject to the specific school’s own rules.
 Thailand has many well-known international schools whose graduates include prominent people such as a former US Secretary of Treasury, Olympic athletes, actors, artists, and singers.

-The Thailand Elite Residence Program Privilege Entry visa itself does not entitle applicants to work in Thailand.
+The Thailand Privilege Residence Program visa itself does not entitle applicants to work in Thailand.

 In Thailand, as a foreigner, you are only allowed to own 49% of a company.
 Should the successful applicant wish to own 100% of the company, the applicant must apply for a Foreign Business License under the Foreign Business Act.
 In this way, the applicant can apply for business promotion by the Board of Investment Thailand, which allows 100% foreign ownership or gives incentives — such as tax exemption — on many promoted businesses.
-Thailand Elite Residence Program members are not allowed to work in Thailand unless they apply for the Flexible Plus program, which means that while a company can be established, the successful applicant can only hold the position of owner (investor) or shareholder.
+Thailand Privilege Residence Program members are not allowed to work in Thailand, which means that while a company can be established, the successful applicant can only hold the position of owner (investor) or shareholder.

 In terms of the taxation in Thailand, individuals residing in Thailand may be subject to personal income tax in Thailand, depending on the source of income and the duration of their stay in the country.